-These are the questions that developers and specifically CTOs will need to answer before starting a build of an app and continue to reevaluate as the app changes and grows.
+These are the questions that developers and specifically CTOs will need to answer before starting an app build and continue to reevaluate as the app changes and grows.
 We call this the app architecture.

 Let’s look at a classic entrepreneur meets developer scenarios:

 Developers will likely recognize this conversation with painful familiarity.
-If you are an entrepreneur, however, you may or may now know how much of a disaster these two are headed for.
-I will make a parallel conversation to illustrate:
+If you are an entrepreneur, however, you may or may not know how much of a disaster these two are headed for.
+I will make a parallel conversation to illustrate.

-Imagine that you dedicate yourself to building furniture, and someone comes up to you with a dream house in their mind.
-They meet you and the conversation goes like this:
+Imagine that you dedicate yourself to building furniture, and someone comes up to you with a dream house in mind.
+They meet you, and the conversation goes like this:

 If I were to build a house, I would undoubtedly search for a firm and expect my project to be led by an expert, in the app world this expert is the App Architect.